 If you are an expat living overseas, going home for the holidays may be once a year or even only once in a (long) while.
 For many people, going home is a mix of comfort and discomfort, joy and trepidation, even feeling like fish out of water.
 If this is you, you are not alone.

-* How to be authentic and well, not rude
+- How to be authentic and not rude

-Let’s agree that home for the holidays can be challenging and yet, family is family and deep within all of us is the need to belong.
-The only thing we can do is inner work and choose how we respond.
-If you are new to this, here are some tips to test out.
-Continue to practice them throughout the year, in different scenarios, with different people.
+The only thing we can do is inner work and choose how to respond.
+If you are new to inner work, here are some tips to test out.
+Continue to practice them throughout the year, in different scenarios, with different people, before headed home.
 This is personal mastery.

 First, decide what will make your holidays happy or at least happier.
 Happiness means different things for everyone.
 What is happy to you?
 Is it really happy or something else you wish to experience?
 Is it joy?
 Is it love, loving, loved?
 Is it belonging?